paupratAI/paupratAI/README.md

 - **Email:** pau.prat.moreno@estudiantat.upc.edu
 - **GitHub:** [@paupratAI](https://github.com/paupratAI)

-I am known for being ambitious, competent, and an analytical thinker.
-I pride myself on my ability to lead and manage groups effectively, drawing on my experiences as a basketball coach and tutor.
-My goal is to leverage my expertise in AI to develop innovative solutions that address real-world challenges.
+People often describe me as ambitious, competent, and an analytical thinker.
+I value the opportunities I've had to lead and manage groups effectively through my experiences as a basketball coach and tutor.
+My aim is to leverage my expertise in AI to develop innovative solutions that address real-world challenges.

 ## Skills